Invasion of Normandy by Philip II of France: Campaign

 Further desertions of John's local allies at the beginning of 1203 steadily reduced John's freedom to manoeuvre in the region.
 He attempted to convince Pope Innocent III to intervene in the conflict, but the Pope's legate was unsuccessful.
 As the situation became worse for John, he may have decided to have Arthur killed (though proof is lacking), to remove his potential rival and of undermining the rebel movement in Brittany.
 Arthur had initially been imprisoned at Falaise and was then moved to Rouen.
 After this, Arthur's fate remains uncertain, but modern historians believe he was murdered by John.
 The annals of Margam Abbey suggest that "John had captured Arthur and kept him alive in prison for some time in the castle of Rouen... when John was drunk he slew Arthur with his own hand and tying a heavy stone to the body cast it into the Seine."
 Rumours of Arthur's death further reduced support for John across the region.
 Arthur's sister, Eleanor, who had also been captured at Mirebeau, was kept imprisoned by John for many years, albeit in relatively good conditions.

 Château Gaillard, seen here overlooking the River Seine, was captured by the French in 1204.

-In late 1203, John attempted to relieve Château Gaillard, although besieged by Philip was still guarding the eastern flank of Normandy.
+In August 1203, John ordered the destruction (slighting) of Montrésor and castles that might be captured.
+Late in that same year, John attempted to relieve Château Gaillard which, although besieged by Philip, was still guarding the eastern flank of Normandy.
 John attempted a synchronised operation involving land-based and water-borne forces, considered by most historians today to have been imaginative in conception, but overly complex for forces of the period to have carried out successfully.
 John's relief operation was blocked by Philip's forces, and John turned back to Brittany in an attempt to draw Philip away from eastern Normandy.
 John successfully devastated much of Brittany, but did not deflect Philip's main thrust into the east of Normandy.
 Opinions vary amongst historians as to the military skill shown by John during this campaign, with most recent historians arguing that his performance was passable, although not impressive.